Pyrimidine-5'-nucleotide nucleosidase

-Thus, the two substrates of this enzyme are pyrimidine 5'-nucleotide and H_{2}O, whereas its two products are D-ribose 5-phosphate and pyrimidine base.
+For example, the enzyme characterised from Streptomyces species hydrolyses the nucleotide, cytidine monophosphate, to D-ribose 5-phosphate and cytosine:

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+The enzyme is also found in plants.
+It is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds.
 The systematic name of this enzyme class is pyrimidine-5'-nucleotide phosphoribo(deoxyribo)hydrolase.
 Other names in common use include pyrimidine nucleotide N-ribosidase, and Pyr5N.
-This enzyme participates in pyrimidine metabolism.